 Originating in Italy, the term “biscotti” comes from the Latin word biscoctus, meaning “twice baked”.
 The biscotti is first baked in a log, then sliced and baked again.
 This double baking process makes the cookies dry, crunchy, and ideal for dipping in coffee, tea, hot cocoa, wine, or liquor.
 Although biscotti is traditionally almond flavored, these days you can find (and make) an endless variety of flavors.
 The dry and sturdy nature of biscotti makes them a great cookie to bake ahead of time or mail to loved ones.

 Tips and Tricks for Recipe Success:

 - The trickiest part about making homemade biscotti is handling the dough.
 It’s soft, sticky and can be straight up stressful to work with.
-I advise working with it quickly, with slightly damp hands, and plenty of flour near by.
+I advise working with it quickly, with slightly damp hands, and plenty of flour nearby.
 Try to mold the dough into the log shapes as fast and efficiently as possible.
 Try to touch the touch as little as possible.
-If you own a bench knife or pastry scraper you may also want to keep them at an arms length.
+If you own a bench knife or pastry scraper you may also want to keep them at arm length.

 - This recipe yields American-style biscotti, meaning while they are supremely crunchy they are not rock hard like their authentic Italian counterparts.

 - Don’t forget to reduce your oven temperature right after the first bake is finished.
 The logs will cool for 25 minutes before getting sliced and baked again, which is the perfect amount of time for your oven to cool down before the second bake.